MCHatcher/OBC-multiple-equilibria/README.md

 Guesses_master_FG.m -- Same as Guesses_master.m, but is convenient to have a file with more of Guesses_....m files 'commented in'.

 Insert_App_1.m -- Specifies the calibration and matrices of the different regimes (slack and bind) in the Simple Asset Pricing Model in Iacoviello and Guerrieri (2015,JME).
-This is used in the OBC_App_1_...m files (see below) and some results are reported in Example 1' (Supplementary Appendix to the paper).
+This file is used in the OBC_App_1_...m files (see below) and some results are reported in Example 1' (Supplementary Appendix to the paper).

 Insert_App_2.m -- Specifies the calibration and matrices of the different regimes (slack and bind) in the Policy Application in the paper (Section 4).
 Case of inflation targeting interest rate rule, potentially with interest rate smoothing.